Power Generation Project

 What provisions will be made to prevent catastrophic outages at the plant?
 And what are those costs?

-The proposed 124MW plant will have six separate engine-generator sets, so this configuration provides high reliability because a failure or breakdown will normally only take 1/6 of the plant out of service.
+The proposed 122MW plant will have six separate engine-generator sets, so this configuration provides high reliability because a failure or breakdown will normally only take 1/6 of the plant out of service.

-We are still working on the proposed plant’s financial models and cannot release the anticipated amount of the rate stabilization fund.
-However, we expect to be able to build the fund while maintaining stable, competitive rates for our customers.
+We expect to be able to build this fund while maintaining stable, competitive rates for our customers.

 Will the proposed plant have safeguards in place to prevent cyber attacks?